stengunn/110-fall2018/Schedule.md

   - Complete by the end of Thursday's class: Sections 5-7 (bring headphones to class!)
   - Be prepared to show your work for each of the chapter challenges to the TA

 - **[Exercise to Prepare for Week 5](weekly_materials/week4/unixHomework.md)**: During week 5, you'll be publishing web pages to RIT's web server.
-This exercise will eneable you to determine if your RIT web account was properly configured.
-Make sure you do this exercise during week 4, so that if there are problems you have time to correct them!
+This exercise will help you to determine if your RIT web account was properly configured.
+Make sure to do this exercise *before* week 5, so that if there are problems you have time to correct them!

 ## <a name="week5">Week 5</a> (Sep 26/28): UNIX, FTP, and Web Publishing

-Now that you've learned how to create web pages, you need to learn how to publish them online.
+Now that you've learned how to create HTML pages, you need to learn how to publish them online.
 We'll talk about UNIX, which is the underlying operating system on most web servers.
 You'll learn how to use a terminal emulation program to connect to the web server and enter commands, and FTP (file transfer program) to transfer files from your computer to the web server.

 - **Tuesday Readings**
   - [UNIX Tutorial from UC Berkeley, Sections 1-4](http://people.ischool.berkeley.edu/~kevin/unix-tutorial/toc.html)